noureldien2021/Face-Analyzer/README.md

 # WorkFlow
-1. Upload image to source S3 bucket.
+1. User uploads an image from the web interface to the S3 bucket.
-2. Lambda is triggered automatically.
+2. User clicks Analyze, which triggers the API Gateway endpoint.
-3. Image is processed (resize, watermark).
+3. Lambda function receives the S3 image key and calls AWS Rekognition to analyze the face(s) and emotions.
-4. Processed image is saved to destination bucket.
+4. Analysis results are returned to the web page and displayed in a table.
-5. Metadata is saved to DynamoDB (optional).
+5. User can download the full analysis report as a PDF.

 # Learning Outcomes
 1. Building event-driven architectures with Lambda and S3 triggers.